datenanfragen/website/README.md

 Datenanfragen.de is designed as a static website, running on [Hugo](https://gohugo.io/) and [Preact](https://preactjs.com/).

-To build the project, first install Hugo and [Yarn](https://yarnpkg.com).
+To build the project, first install Hugo (we need the extended version) and [Yarn](https://yarnpkg.com).
 Then clone the repository and run `yarn` in the root directory to fetch all required dependencies.
 Then run the deploy script (`./deploy.sh`) to fetch the required resources from our data repository.
 For development, use `yarn dev` to start the webpack file watcher which will automatically build the JS and (S)CSS files.
 For Hugo, use `hugo server`.
 The production builds are automatically done by [Netlify](https://www.netlify.com/) using the `deploy.sh` script.